falkosch/edu.schwabe.raytracer/README.md

 If you open this repository as cmake project in Visual Studio, e.g. VS Community 2022,
 1. Install [vcpkg](https://vcpkg.io/en/getting-started).
-2. Add a `VCPKG_DIR` user environment variables pointing to the directory, which contains the `vcpkg.exe`.
+2. Add a `VCPKG_DIR` environment variable pointing to the directory, which contains the `vcpkg.exe`.
 3. Add the same directory to the `PATH` environment variable as well.
 4. Use the `install-dependencies-with-vcpkg.bat` script to provide the required dependencies.